Which One Is Good for a Startup, Biomass Briquette or Pellet?

 Composition of biomass briquettes

-Biomass materials like rice husks, sawdust, coffee husk, woodchips, groundnut, peanut husk, cotton stalks, and other organic materials can be compressed into briquettes and pellets.
-They are used as cooking and heating fuel and for electricity generation.
+Biomass materials like rice husks, sawdust, coffee husk, woodchips, groundnut husk, peanut husk, and cotton stalks can be compressed into briquettes and pellets.
+Both are eco-friendly and widely used for cooking, heating, and electricity generation.

 Which is better, pellets or briquettes?